gear-foundation/academy/docs/03-hello-world/hello-world.md

 profile = "default"
 ```

-Let's check that our modified directory structure looks like this:
+Let's examine our modified directory structure to ensure it matches the following layout:

 ```
 hello-world